 low-carbon programs are reaping an average rate of return of 27 percent.

 Andrew Wales, SVP Sustainable Development, SABMiller put it this way.
-“I think progressive businesses have no option but to stand up more frequently and boldly to talk about the growth impact of not tackling climate change, of not understanding water scarcity.
+“I think progressive businesses have no option but to stand up more frequently and boldly to talk about the growing impact of not tackling climate change, of not understanding water scarcity.
 It’s a growth question, therefore it’s a business success question.”

 Businesses cannot afford to avoid acting on climate change nor should they ignore the opportunities.
 More than at any point in human history, the business community is acknowledging that addressing climate change makes good business sense.